vaibhavdaren/AI-Engineering/README.md

 2. When doing bug fixing, always start with e2e tests as closely aligned to how an end user will see it.
 AI models today like to write unit tests.
 E2E makes sense.
 3. Searching the Jspace to see how the input is answered.
 4. AI Streams : AGI , ANI , ASI
+5. GRASP-Q+ framework for prompting: Goal, Role, Additional Context, Structure, Parameters, Clarifying questions.
+6. Ask LLM to critique its own answer.
+7. Adjust LLM to avoid biases in the data.
+We need to avoid historical bias, cultural bias, and confirmation bias.

 # Agents.md